-Sasha Berger is a Program Associate at NACTO, where she liaises with a network of transportation leaders and practitioners on critical issues in city transportation to develop and coordinate the annual Designing Cities conference.
-Sasha also launched, curates, and manages the NACTO webinar series, and supports Leadership NACTO, a new leadership development fellowship for city transportation officials.
+Sasha Berger is a Program Associate at NACTO.
+In this role, she liaises with NACTO’s network of transportation leaders and practitioners on critical issues in city transportation to develop and coordinate the annual Designing Cities conference.
+Since joining the NACTO team, Sasha launched, curates, and manages the NACTO webinar series, providing free cutting edge peer-to-peer learning opportunities to thousands of city transportation professionals each year.
+She also supports Leadership NACTO, a new leadership development fellowship for city transportation officials.